exploratoria/exploratoria.github.io/talk.md

 Ethics: Should we adopt the [Open Code of Conduct]( http://todogroup.org/opencodeofconduct/ )?
 <https://github.com/todogroup/opencodeofconduct/blob/gh-pages/index.md>

+* Let's have some exhibits before we worry about this! - Paul 2015.09.01

 Favicon: Add favicon

 code snippet edit view: add <https://github.com/julianlam/tabIndent.js>?
 See also behave.js